NickvisionApps/Application/README.md

 1. From the `build` folder, run `cmake .. -G "Visual Studio 17 2022"`.
 1. From the `build` folder, run `cmake --build . --config Release`.
 1. After these commands complete, Application will be successfully built and its binaries can be found in the `org.nickvision.application.winui/Release` folder of the `build` folder.
+#### Windows (Portable)
+1. From the `build` folder, run `cmake .. -G "Visual Studio 17 2022" -DBUILD_AS_PORTABLE=ON`.
+1. From the `build` folder, run `cmake --build . --config Release`.
+1. After these commands complete, Application will be successfully built and its binaries can be found in the `org.nickvision.application.winui/Release` folder of the `build` folder.
 #### Linux
 1. From the `build` folder, run `cmake .. -DCMAKE_BUILD_TYPE=Release`.
 1. From the `build` folder, run `cmake --build .`.